nexoscreator/embed-yt-player/README.md

 ### Usage 🚀

-Here's a basic example of how to use the Lazy YouTube Player in a React application:
+Here's a basic example of how to use the Lazy YouTube Player in a website:

 ```html
 <div